This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Similarly, intuitions that reject the VRC may be framed in terms of subjectively unproblematic versus subjectively problematic experiences.
 For example, we could reject the VRC based on the following principle:

-All else being equal, any world that contains only unproblematic experiences is no worse than a second world that contains problematic experiences, regardless of what else the second world contains.
+All else equal, any world that contains only unproblematic experiences is no worse than a second world that contains problematic experiences, regardless of what else the second world contains.

 A sufficient criterion for “problematic experiences” (in the VRC) could be to consider whether the worlds contain unconsentable suffering.
 Presumably, all beings in the happy world of W1 would consent to living their lives (qualifying their lives as subjectively unproblematic on this criterion), whereas many of the beings in W2 would not consent to living their lives (qualifying their lives as subjectively problematic).
 Thus, the previous principle — coupled with this criterion — would reject the VRC on the grounds of consent.

 On the water analogy, such a “problem-focus” would imply that we prioritize helping sentient beings avoid the depths of extreme suffering, but not that we attempt to “outweigh” the depths of some with the heights of others, unless this actually seems to be helpful for counteracting the overall amount of expected problems in the world.
-(More on this in the section on practical implications, and in a future post on multi-level minimalism.)
+(More in the section on practical implications, and in a future post on multi-level minimalism.)

 4. What are we comparing when we make the assumption of “all else being equal”?

-The ceteris paribus assumption is often translated into English as something like “all else being equal”, “all else unchanged”, or “other things held constant”.
+The ceteris paribus assumption is often translated into English as something like “all else equal”, “all else unchanged”, or “other things held constant”.
 Generally, this assumption means that we exclude any changes other than those explicitly mentioned.
 And so when we make this assumption in population theory, the idea is to compare any two hypothetical populations only with respect to their explicit differences — such as the level and distribution of welfare among these populations — and to rule out the influence of any other factors.

 Yet we should be careful to appreciate the full implications of comparing populations in this way.
 After all, we may all too automatically simply agree to this as standard practice, and forget to give a second thought to what we are thereby implicitly agreeing to give up.
 Quite often, we only see it in the form of a parenthetical remark (ceteris paribus), and sometimes we are simply silently expected to play by its rules where it is the unvoiced and unquestioned background assumption.
 But in the high-stakes game of population theory, this seemingly innocuous assumption may decisively influence our view on what kinds of lives, if any, are worth living, and what they are worth living for.
-(More on this in the section on lives worth living.)
+(More in the section on lives worth living.)

 To illustrate, let us consider a scenario where the ceteris paribus assumption would actually be true: namely, we are comparing only “isolated value-containers” or “isolated Matrix-lives” that never interact with each other (not even by acausal “influence”).
 If this sounds radical, then we may not always realize how radical the ceteris paribus assumption in fact is.
 After all, it represents only an “isolated view” of lives worth living, as it focuses only on their own “contents” (in terms of subjective welfare), and completely excludes their overall effects on the welfare of others.

 Now, our practical intuitions about the overall value of lives — such as of all the lives “barely worth living” in the (Very) Repugnant Conclusion — may implicitly be tracking not only the “contents” of these lives (i.e. their own level of welfare), but also their overall effects on the welfare of others.
 And in practice, it may indeed seem like a repugnantly bad idea to trade away a high-welfare population for a legion of lives “barely worth living”, as the latter would seem to not have enough well-being as a resource to adequately take care of each other in the long term.
-(More on this in the section on practical implications.)
+(More in the section on practical implications.)
 A practical intuition in the opposite direction is also possible, namely that a larger population could create more goods, insights, and resources that everyone could benefit from, and thus have a brighter future in the long run.

 Yet to give any weight to such instrumental effects, even implicitly, would already violate the ceteris paribus assumption, which was meant to rule out all interactions from affecting the comparison.
 And so we should be very careful to properly respect the boundaries of this assumption, such as by explicitly imagining that we are comparing only “isolated Matrix-lives”.
 After all, our intuitions are arguably adapted for an interpersonal world with a time dimension: two features of life that are difficult for us to put aside when entering thought experiments about the overall value of individual lives.
 To the extent that our practical intuition may, by default, be evaluating the hypothetical lives roughly like it would in the real world, we need to make an extra effort to really constrain it from introducing any other factors whose influence was supposed to be ruled out.